AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

 The custom coordinates file should have three columns - the x and y coordinates plus a ``y`` / ``n`` character.
 The last character describes whether the coordinate is a gene drive release site or not (yes or no).

-As in other parameter files, each row should be delimited by new lines and each value in a column by white space.
+As in other parameter files, each row should be delimited by new lines and each value in a row by white space.

-The coordinate values may also be subject to certain bound checks - more information on this in the User Guide.
+The coordinate values may also be subject to certain bound checks - more information on this in the :doc:`../user_guide/adv_options` section of the User Guide.

 .. warning::
     Selecting release sites in this way will overwrite the number of release sites previously chosen with the ``num_driver_sites`` parameter.